Trump wields pardon power as political weapon, rewarding loyalists and undermining prosecutors

 Those involved in the process say future pardon announcements will also feature a mix of names.

-“I can’t talk about it and I don’t think you will find anyone who will.
+“I can’t talk about it, and I don’t think you will find anyone who will.
 There are a lot of names in the hopper,” said Doug Deason, a Trump donor who is working on the issue.

 Deason said he was working on pardons with White House senior adviser Jared Kushner and Brooke Rollins, the head of the domestic policy council.
 Deason said he believed the majority of the remaining pardons will be for less controversial convictions, including those who served lengthy sentences for small amounts of drugs.